padiketeku/EnvMonMod/EMM-Prac-2.md

 //apply the symbology to visualise the boundary of the study area Map.addLayer(dalyNT.style(symbology), {}, 'Daly River Catchment');
 ```
-Zoom out a wee bit to see the enire size of the boundary layer.
+Zoom out a wee bit to see the entire size of the boundary layer.
 Your result should be similar to the figure below.